 The monitoring of appointed managers will also include assessing stewardship and ESG integration in accordance with our policies.
 All external fund managers will be expected to be signatories or comply with international standards applicable to their geographical location.
+We will encourage managers to become signatories to the UN-supported Principles for Responsible Investment.
 Managers will be required to report to Border to Coast on their RI activities quarterly.